centre-for-effective-altruism/cea-www-static/src/content/pages/careers.md

 *Please note - applications for the positions listed below have now closed*

 Here's a list of positions we advertised for in October.
-We'll be looking to hire the next batch of talented recruits to work in our beautiful Oxford offices from April 2016.
+Contact us if you'd like to be notified when we open applications for our next batch of talented recruits to join us in our beautiful Oxford offices.

 <ul>
 	<li><a class="gwwc" href="/careers/giving-what-we-can-director-of-growth">Giving What We Can: Director of Growth</a></li>